2Kelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Script 15 counts the line resuls of grep
 - Script 16 prints 3 lins after searchterm
 - Script 17 display s all lines without the searchword
+- Script 18 displays lines starting only with letters